issBar/Sentiment-Time-Series-Prediction-in-Twitter-with-LSTM/README.md

 ### 2. Insert a Hashtag that you want to predict
        Note : It is recommended to use hot topics.

-       If you want to run LSTM only please Insert Hashtag and select 'Run LSTM Only ' -> And move to step #5 *NOTE : You must have the following path : 'predict_yourInput_hashtag_tweets.csv'
+       If you want to run **LSTM only** please Insert Hashtag and select 'Run LSTM Only ' -> And skip to step #5 *NOTE : You must have the following path : 'predict_yourInput_hashtag_tweets.csv'